Recording vital signs

 Enter vital signs and glucose monitoring data as needed.

-Set up any of the following options as needed:
+Specify any of the following options as needed:

 Blood Pressure - The patient's blood pressure (systolic and diastolic; up to three digits each).